panamajake86/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach goes through and runs a function on every item in an array. .map does the same thing but it returns a new array filled with what was spit out after running those functions.

 2. What is the difference between a function and a method?

+A function is run on its own.
+A method is a function inside an object.
+They're related like rectangles and squares are.

 3. What is closure?

+Closure is that you can access access content in an outer functions scope so long as you are in an inner function.

 4. Describe the four rules of the 'this' keyword.

+a.
+Window Binding - When in the global scope the this keyword binds to the window.
+b.
+Implicit Binding - When calling the function the this keyword binds to what is to the left of the . in calling the function.
+c.
+New Binding - In a constructor function this binds to the specific version of the object that is being created by the constructor.
+d.
+Explicit Binding - You can choose what this binds to when you use something like .call or . apply.

 5. Why do we need super() in an extended class?

+If you are comparing classes to prototypes then the super() is replacing the .call at the beginning of the constructor.
+This makes it so you can inherit from previous constructors.

 ## Project Set up